Attack on Titan (TV series)

 Set in a post-apocalyptic world where the remains of humanity live behind walls protecting them from giant humanoid Titans, Attack on Titan follows protagonist Eren Yeager, along with friends Mikasa Ackerman and Armin Arlert.
 When a Colossal Titan breaches the wall of their hometown, Titans destroy the city and eat Eren's mother.
 Vowing vengeance, Eren joins the elite Survey Corps, a group of soldiers who fight against Titans.
-It chronicles Eren's journey with the Survey Corps as they fight against the Titans while investigating their origin and history.
+It chronicles Eren's journey with the Survey Corps as they battle the Titans while investigating their origins and history.

-Since its debut in 2013, Attack on Titan has received widespread critical acclaim and multiple accolades.
-Critics and audiences have praised the show for its story line, animation, action sequences, characters, voice acting (both original and dubbed), soundtrack, and dark themes.
+Attack on Titan has received universal critical acclaim since its debut in 2013 and is widely regarded as one of the greatest anime series of all time.
+Critics and audiences have praised the show for its storytelling, animation, action sequences, characters, voice acting (original and dubbed), soundtrack, and dark themes.
+The series received numerous accolades, achieved widespread popularity globally, and is regarded as having contributed to the expansion of anime's international audience.

 Series overview

 Season 1

-In the first season, the protagonist, Eren Yeager, witnesses his mother dying after being eaten by man-eating giant humanoid creatures called Titans.
-This becomes Eren's motivation to develop his combat skills in order to fight the Titans.
-Later on, Eren is eaten by a Titan himself but discovers that he can transform into a Titan, control it, and fight like he would as a human.
-Eren learns how to use his newfound powers to combat the Titans and continues his training as more titans continue to flood into his homeland.
+In the first season, protagonist Eren Yeager witnesses the death of his mother as she is eaten by man-eating giant humanoid creatures called Titans.
+This becomes Eren's motivation to develop his combat skills in order to join the Survey Corps fight the Titans.
+Later on, Eren is eaten by a Titan himself but discovers that he can transform into a Titan, control it, and fight as he would as a human.
+Eren learns how to use his newfound powers to combat the Titans and continues his training as more Titans continue to flood into his homeland.